jzaikovs/ora/README.md

 Oracle database driver for Go uses OCI

 For now it's only implements basic `database/sql/driver` interface.

-* Works on windows with oracle instant client installed.
-* Add path to instant client in system variables PATH.

 For 64bit go you will need 64bit oracle instant client.

+# windows

+* you will only need instant client installed
+* path to instant client should be in PATH system variables

+# linux

+* you will only need instant client installed
+* `sudo ldconfig -p | grep libclntsh` should return some lines

 ## usage